 The cleaning and maintenance company also found that GPS data was helpful for liabilities.
 One employee crashed a company vehicle en route to a job site and attempted to sue, claiming that the job location involved hazardous road conditions.
 Checking the history of the employee’s driving behavior revealed a pattern of speeding; needless to say the case was dropped.

 That experience taught the owner to put a program in place to monitor driver behavior and reward safe driving practices, eliminating both the risk of accidents and excessive wear and tear on his vehicles.

 Even More Protection With Video

-One customer recounted being able to successfully defend several accident claims with video proof showing her drivers were not at fault.
+One customer recounted being able to successfully defend several accidents claims with video proof showing her drivers were not at fault.
 By pairing dash cams with GPS tracking, video clips can be matched to GPS alerts, or found by time/date, and downloaded easily to share with law enforcement or insurance agencies, saving thousands of dollars in payments and fines.

 Saving 20% on insurance is a good enough reason to implement GPS.
 Owning that GPS data opens the door for even more savings with safer driving, theft protection, improved customer service, and more.